staskjs/laravel-rest/README.md

 register `resource` route (`Route::resource`) pointing to your controller and you are good to go!

+You can also use our custom exception handler that will translate some laravel errors to json format if request is made from ajax.

+In `bootstrap/app.php` add new exception handler `Dq\Rest\Exceptions\Handler.php`.

 ## Usage

 You can add Form Request Validation to every request there is.